FuelLabs/fuels-ts/apps/docs/src/guide/contracts/configurable-constants.md

 <<< @/../../docs-snippets2/sway/echo-configurables/src/main.sw#configurable-constants-1{rust:line-numbers}

-In this contract, we have a function `echo_configurables` that returns the values of the configurable constants, which we'll use for demonstrating the setting of configurables via the SDK.
+In this contract, the function `echo_configurables` returns the values of the configurable constants, which we'll use for demonstrating the setting of configurables via the SDK.

 ## Setting New Values For Configurable Constants